acaldwell710/bloc-apprentice-workbook/assessment-reviews/module-2/module-2-review.md

 ### Questions

 1. What is the box model?

+--This represents the content's height and width surrounded by padding on all sides, which is surrounded by a border on all sides, and finally surrounded by a margin on all sides.
 2. What is the difference between block and inline elements?

+--A block level element literally takes up a visual block on the page and no other elements can sit on the same line by default.
+An Inline element can lie within a block level element, such as a link.
+Many of these elements can line up side by side on the same line.
 3. What is responsive design?

+--Responsive design refers to how a design reacts and interacts on different devices.
+Being concious of this is important due to the use of so many different device sizes.
 4. Which selector is more specific, a tag selector or class selector?

+--An element selector is the least selective, followed by the the class selector which is less inclusive as it only selects a certain class of elements, and the most selective selector is an id selector which is singular.
 5. What does `box-sizing` do?

+--Box sizing refers to
 6. What's the difference between `relative` and `absolute` positioning?

+--The difference between relative and absolute position is

 ### Exercises